hashicorp/terraform/website/source/docs/providers/vsphere/r/virtual_disk.html.markdown

 * `type` - (Optional) 'eagerZeroedThick' (the default), or 'thin' are supported options.
 * `datacenter` - (Optional) The name of a Datacenter in which to create the disk.
 * `datastore` - (Required) The name of the Datastore in which to create the disk.
+* `adapter_type` - (Optional) Defaults to 'ide'.
+Support values are 'ide', 'busLogic', and 'lsiLogic'.